MindsApplied/Minds_AI_EEG_Filter/README.md

 ## 2) Demo App Documentation (Not required for filter usage)

 The app script used in the above live demo can be found in the examples folder as `Minds_AI_Filter_Real-time_Signal_Analysis.py`.
 After installing this package and its dependencies, the script can be called via Python in a CLI.
-It visualizes noise and artifact removal by your Minds AI Filter for a single channel and all channels on average.
+It visualizes noise and artifact removal by your Minds AI Filter for a single channel and all channels on average, in real-time.
 It also provides various SNR metrics, explained more below.
 It can connect to any headset via Brainflow, using synthetic data by default, and allows you to upload a file.

 ### 2.1 Optional Configurations
 ```python